 During my time as a military spouse, I have experienced a variety of emotions.
 Happiness during homecoming.
 Sadness during a deployment.
 Getting excited about a new duty station or promotion.
 Loneliness when a friend moves away.

 I have felt this way over the years.
 I feel bad when I do.
 I have felt this way when I felt like my husband was always deploying and others were not.

-One big lesson I have learned over the last ten years is that the Military isn’t fair.
+One big lesson I have learned over the years is that military life simply isn’t fair.
 Some people deploy more than others.
 Promotions don’t always happen even if it feels like they should and some people get better duty stations than others.

 Some years are going to be better than others.
 That is the nature of Military life.

 Maybe your spouse just left again, and theirs just got home, and that is causing you to feel jealous.
 Think about the times when you were experiencing what they were.
 Think about how you will be in their place in the future.

 Try not to let jealousy rule you.
 Focus on what is going well in your life and work on what you don’t like.
 Let go of anything you don’t have control over.
 It simply isn’t worth your energy if you can’t do anything about it anyway.